Yandex Cloud

 1. Navigate to the folder dashboard and select Managed Service for Apache Spark™.

-2. Click the name of your cluster and open the Jobs tab.
+2. Click the name of your cluster and select the Jobs tab.

 3. Wait for the PySpark job you created to change its status to Done.